Vikas-Singh22-26/delta-demo/README.md

 # delta-demo
-tthis is the demo for git &amp; github class
+tthis is the demo for git &amp; github class.